prdm0/compiling_julia/README.md

 sudo ln -sf libopenblas_haswellp-r0.3.5.so libcblas.so
 sudo ln -sf libopenblas_haswellp-r0.3.5.so liblapack.so
 sudo cp -a lib* /usr/lib64
+sudo cp -a lib* /usr/lib
 ```

 **Note**:

 1 - Make sure that there is no installed version of blas, lapack and OpenBLAS in `/usr`.
-The command `cp -a lib * /usr/ib64` will copy the compiled OpenBLAS library files along with the symbolic links created so they can be used throughout the system.
+The command `cp -a lib *` will copy the compiled OpenBLAS library files along with the symbolic links created so they can be used throughout the system.

 2 - Note that the **libopenblas_haswellp-r0.3.5.so** file may have a different name on your machine because of the version of [**OpenBLAS**](https://www.openblas.net/) and computer architecture.
 Usually it has a name in the form **libopenblas_xxx**.
 If this is the case, make the necessary change in file name.